NVlabs/instant-ngp/README.md

 ### SDF armadillo

-Drag `data/sdf/armadillo.obj` into the GUI or use the command:
+Drag `data/sdf/armadillo.obj` into the window or use the command:

 ```sh
 instant-ngp$ ./instant-ngp data/sdf/armadillo.obj